For many years, I was lost in data.

 Revenue: you can find your income by doing a sum of your “plan purchased” property.
 Traditionally, revenue analysis does not fall under product analytics, but it’s a great practice to have it under the radar to ensure the customers you build for are paying ones.

-Funnels: this is the sequence of events you’d expect the user to navigate through to achieve an ultimate goal or conversion.
+Funnels: this is the sequence of events you’d expect the user to navigate through to achieve an ultimate goal or conversion, and gives you a good overall view of product usability.
 Such as the below events.

 Signup: % of users who started your sign up and completed it